link1905/Unity-SummerRest/README.md

 - Initially, you need to define at least 1 domain, click on `Add` to create a new domain <br>
   ![](Screenshots/1_guide_2_add.png)
   ![](Screenshots/1_guide_3_domain.png)
-- A Domain must have at least 1 origin, please note that origins must an absolute URL eg. https://dummyjson.com (this is a public service for testing only, please do not compromise it)
+- A Domain must have at least 1 origin, please note that origins should be absolute URLs eg. https://dummyjson.com (this is a public service for testing only, please do not compromise it)
   ![](Screenshots/1_guide_4_fake_service.png)
 - Right click (or `Add` button) on an item of the domain tree view to create/delete its children
   - Domain and Service are not callable, only Request offers that feature.
 There are some notable fields: